- Planning for your Photography Workshop - January 27, 2020

 That would be the “Golden Circle Blue Lagoon Tourist Route”: the most advertised tour promoted by travel agencies and large discount photo tour operators.

-One of the stops on this tour is the less interesting to photograph Blue Lagoon which was oddly created by a nearby hydro electric plant.
+One of the stops on this tour is the less interesting to photograph Blue Lagoon which was oddly created by a nearby hydroelectric plant.
 The site is not frequented by locals in the know.
 The short and crowded Golden Circle loop is done in a half-day and is geared to the fly in, fly out crowds headed to Europe wanting to catch some quick sites of Iceland and dip in the Blue Lagoon’s pricey spas.

 The Golden circle only shows a cursory view of the countryside closest to Reykjavik.
-It is designed for the non-serious tourist photographer, but interesting to see non the less if you don’t mind the crowds.
+It is designed for the non-serious tourist photographer, but interesting to see none the less if you don’t mind the crowds.

 If you choose one of these budget tours, you’ll most likely be loaded on a bus with many other tourists to visit all of these gated natural locations along the Golden Circle route, in short order.
 And you’ll be fighting for a window seat I’m sure!